cloudflare/cloudflare-docs/content/cloudflare-for-platforms/cloudflare-for-saas/domain-support/custom-metadata.md

 ## Best practices

-- Ensure that the JSON schema used is fixed: changes to the schema without corresponding Cloudflare Workers changes will potentially break websites, or fall back to any defined “default” behavior
+- Ensure that the JSON schema used is fixed: changes to the schema without corresponding Cloudflare Workers changes will potentially break websites, or fall back to any defined "default" behavior
 - Prefer a flat JSON structure
 - Use string keys in snake_case (rather than camelCase or PascalCase)
 - Use proper booleans (true/false rather than `true` or `1` or `0`)